micheleandreoli/maxima-tex/README.md

 Further info
 --------------

-Se the *.png files in this directory.
+Se the docs/*.png files in the installation directory.